cncf/devstats-helm/devstats-linodes-migration.md

 Status: EXECUTION PLAN (final approved hardware: `3 × G7 Dedicated 512 GB` + `4 × G7 Dedicated 256 GB`).

 Deadline: OCI must be off in September.
-This plan is designed to complete in 14 calendar days, with DNS cutover around day 10-11 and OCI teardown as the last step.
+This plan is designed to complete in 14 calendar days, with DNS cutover around day 10-11 and OCI teardown as the last step. **The operative calendar is §13.2** (Mon/Fri-only operator availability, revised 2026-08-20 after OpenAI Pro review): cutover Fri Aug 28, teardown Mon Aug 31 only after a clean 72 h soak; fallback Sep 4/7.

 Related material: